-Students must be in full time attendance at their high school with at least a 2.0 cumulative G.P.A.
-Students must have approval from the high school principal or guidance counselor.
+Students must be in full time attendance at their high school with at least a 2.0 cumulative G.P.A. and/or high school counselor or principal approval.
 Other requirements established by the individual high schools may apply.

 Eligible Classes